Jpvmello/type-identification-mri-sequences/README.md

 The CSV file listing the base datasets must be in format `path,extension,n_flair,n_t1,n_t1c,n_t2,n_other`, where:

 ```
 path        Path to the dataset volumes from a directory named 'data' inside the root directory.
-Examples are provided in this repository
 extension   File extension (without preceding dot) of the volumes contained in *path*
 n_flair     Number of FLAIR samples.
 For all samples, use -1
 n_t1        Number of T1 samples.
 For all samples, use -1